logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 248: Find the maximum of two numbers without using any if-else statements, branching, or direct comparisons
 - Q 249: Given an array of integers, find the maximum XOR of any two elements
 - Q 250: A cryptarithmetic puzzle is a mathematical game where the digits of some numbers are represented by letters.
 Each letter represents a unique digit
+- Q 251: Given an array of a million integers between zero and a billion, out of order, how can you efficiently sort it?
+Assume that you cannot store an array of a billion elements in memory